jamesshore/simplebuild/README.md

 Note: Either success() OR failure() MUST be called exactly once each time an exported function is called.
 It MAY be called synchronously or asynchronously.

+Note 2: Exported functions MUST NOT throw exceptions.
+Call failure() instead of throwing an exception.

 Extension Specification
 --------------